iamsuganthi/testing_with_jest_enzyme/README.md

 #### Contributors
 Send a Pull Request with patterns you have found interesting when testing `React` code with `jest` and `enzyme`.
 You can also share some antipatterns you have come across.
 Please explain why you think of it as a pattern/anti-pattern in the commit message.

+If you have any feature requests, please create an issue in this repository.

 If you have any comments on the patterns/anti-patterns listed here, feel free to leave a comment.
-Let's chat about it :)
+Let's chat about it 😊